 Many people saw the plane that fell in Itsukaichi City.
 As the American soldier was put on a truck and went down the road people along the road shouted, “Banzai, banzai!” and a whirl of excitement rose.
 A lot of people rushed to the scene where the plane fell.
 At first, the wreckage of the plane was roped off, with military police standing on watch around it, prohibiting people entering the roped area.
 Eventually, both policemen and military policemen left, and the local residents started to take home various remains of the airplane one by one.
 Among them, was Mr. Masayoshi Kubota, who was a junior high school student.
 Mr. Kubota found a watch among the wreckage and brought it home.
 It was not a wristwatch, and looked like a pocket watch.
 Being an instrument of the navigator, it must have been a personal belonging of 1st Lt.
 Jack Falls.
 Later, when I located the bereaved family of 1st Lt.
 Falls in America, Mr. Kubota asked me to return the pocket watch to the family.
 The American family, who received the watch I sent, was very glad.
 At the time of this writing, pieces of the wreckage of the Taloa are preserved in the Irifuneyama Museum of Kure City.

 As mentioned above, Walter Piskor, the first to bail out from from the striken Taloa, landed on the roof of a factory at the current West Airport.
 The students of Hiroshima 2nd Junior High School were watching, having been dispatched to work at the factory as part of the gakuto-doin (mobilization of students) system of Japan’s civilian war effort.
 Viewed from below, it appeared that high on the roof of the factory a Japanese man who climbed up and a US soldier were grappling in fight.
 Then the Japanese threw the soldier down.
 In fact, the American soldier had already died, and the way the Japanese were trying to extract the body from the parachute looked like fighting.
 The high school students crowded around the soldier, but they were driven away by adults.
 The corpse was examined by Dr. Katsuo Kusakabe, Director of Mitsubishi Hospital, and was carried to the Kokuzenji Temple in Hiroshima City and was buried there.
-I have already written about this American serviceman Flanagin, who landed at the estuary of the Ota River, who also was examined and buried in Kokuzenji Temple.
+I have already written about the American serviceman Flanagin, who landed at the estuary of the Ota River, who also was examined and buried in Kokuzenji Temple.
 After the remains of the two were retrieved by the US Armed Forces, Piskor was buried in a private grave in Connecticut, and Flanagin rests at the National Memorial Cemetery of the Pacific (Punchbowl Cemetery) in Hawaii.